oweitman/ioBroker.squeezeboxrpc/README.md

 * ~~autodiscover logitech media server~~

 ## Changelog
+### 0.8.14 (2019-06-19)
+* add syncgroups as new server-datapoint,add syncgroup widget, change some jquery event logic
 ### 0.8.13 (2019-06-16)
 * rename widgetset from squeezeboxrpcwidgets to squeezeboxrpc
 ### 0.8.12 (2019-06-16)